BearClaw96/Python-Reverse-Shell-/README.md

 Run Reverse_Shell.py on the Target Machine.

-You can adjust the Lhost and Lport from within the Script.
+You can adjust the LHOST and LPORT from within the Scripts.